Appendicitis: Signs

-Blood and urine test
+Laboratory tests

-While there is no laboratory test specific for appendicitis, a complete blood count (CBC) is done to check for signs of infection.
-Although 70–90 percent of people with appendicitis may have an elevated white blood cell (WBC) count, there are many other abdominal and pelvic conditions that can cause the WBC count to be elevated.
-Due to its low sensitivity and specificity, on its own, WBC is not seen as a good indicator of appendicitis.
+While there is no laboratory test specific for appendicitis, a complete blood count (CBC) is done to check for signs of infection or inflammation.
+Although 70–90 percent of people with appendicitis may have an elevated white blood cell (WBC) count, many other abdominal and pelvic conditions can cause the WBC count to be elevated.
+However, a high WBC count may not alone represent a solid indicator of appendicitis but rather an inflammation but the neutrophil ratio was more sensitive and specific for acute appendicitis.
+Several routine and non-routine laboratory tests have been investigated for discriminating simple and complicated appendicitis, but their diagnostic accuracy is uncertain.

+In children, neutrophil-lymphocyte ratio (NLR) demonstrates a high degree of accuracy in the diagnosis of acute appendicitis and distinguishes complicated appendicitis from simple appendicitis.
+75–78 percent of the patients have neutrophilia.
+Delta-neutrophil index (DNI) is a valuable parameter that helps in the diagnosis of histologically normal appendicitis and distinguishing between simple and complicated appendicitis.

+A C-reactive protein (CRP) blood test will be ordered by the doctor to find out if there are any further causes of inflammation.
+The C-reactive protein/albumin (CRP/ALB) ratio can be a reliable predictor of complicated appendicitis.

-A urinalysis generally does not show infection, but it is important for determining pregnancy status, especially the possibility of an ectopic pregnancy in women of childbearing age.
-The urinalysis is also important for ruling out a urinary tract infection as the cause of abdominal pain.
+The urinalysis is important for ruling out a urinary tract infection as the cause of abdominal pain.
 The presence of more than 20 WBC per high-power field in the urine is more suggestive of a urinary tract disorder.

+If the patient is a female, a pregnancy test will be ordered.

 Imaging

-In children the clinical examination is important to determine which children with abdominal pain should receive immediate surgical consultation and which should receive diagnostic imaging.
+In children, the clinical examination is important to determine which children with abdominal pain should receive immediate surgical consultation and which should receive diagnostic imaging.
 Because of the health risks of exposing children to radiation, ultrasound is the preferred first choice with CT scan being a legitimate follow-up if the ultrasound is inconclusive.
 CT scan is more accurate than ultrasound for the diagnosis of appendicitis in adults and adolescents.
 CT scan has a sensitivity of 94%, specificity of 95%.
 Ultrasonography had an overall sensitivity of 86%, a specificity of 81%.